1plusX/swan/README.md

 Note that `privateStorage` does not provide reading capabilities at this point (i.e. the method `privateStorage.getItem` is not accessible).

-In addition, domains always have the possibility to register audience definition scripts.
+In addition, domain owners always have the possibility to register audience definition scripts.
 In our example, the publisher registers an audience definition script as follows:

 ```javascript
 const maleAthleticShoes =